 Observers at more northerly latitudes will have a more restricted time of between one and two hours to watch for the meteors from the time the radiant rises until dawn twilight brightens the sky.

-The night of maximum, when peak rates can be seen, is on May 6th/7th, but it is a broad peak and good rates may be seen for a few nights either side of this date.
+As stated earlier, the night of maximum, when peak rates can be seen, is on 5/6 May, but it is a broad peak and good rates may be seen for a few nights either side of this date.
 The shower began producing meteors in late April and activity will continue until late May with reduced meteor numbers.

 The Eta Aquariids are typically swift-moving in the sky and many of the brighter ones leave glowing persistent trains after the initial streak has appeared.